Wounded Knee Massacre: December 29, 1890

 At daybreak on December 29, 1890, Forsyth ordered the surrender of weapons and the immediate removal of the Lakota from the "zone of military operations" to awaiting trains.
-A search of the camp confiscated 38 rifles, and more rifles were taken as the soldiers searched the Indians.
+Dewey Beard recalled an interpreter's instructions for the disarmament:This officer asked yesterday for 25 guns, but you did not give them, now he will get them, he will take them himself, so he will pick them himself and you better give those you have in your blankets, and your knives and belts and it will be all right.
+When you give all the guns and knives, you will stand in one rank right along the edge of this bank (meaning the ravine) and some number of soldiers will stand in front of you and aim the guns at your foreheads, but the guns are unloaded.A search of the camp confiscated 38 rifles, and more rifles were taken as the soldiers searched the Lakota.
 None of the old men were found to be armed.
 A medicine man named Yellow Bird allegedly harangued the young men who were becoming agitated by the search, and the tension spread to the soldiers.

 Specific details of what triggered the massacre are debated.
-According to some accounts, Yellow Bird began to perform the Ghost Dance, telling the Lakota the falsehood that their "ghost shirts" were "bulletproof".
-As tensions mounted, Black Coyote refused to give up his rifle; he spoke no English and was deaf, and had not understood the order.
-Another Indian said: "Black Coyote is deaf," and when the soldier persisted, he said, "Stop.
+According to some accounts, Yellow Bird began to perform the Ghost Dance, telling the Lakota that their "ghost shirts" were "bulletproof".
+As tensions mounted, Black Coyote refused to give up his rifle; he spoke no English and was deaf and had not understood the order.
+Another Lakota said: "Black Coyote is deaf," and when the soldier persisted, he said, "Stop.
 He cannot hear your orders."
 At that moment, two soldiers seized Black Coyote from behind, and (allegedly) in the struggle, his rifle discharged.
 At the same moment, Yellow Bird threw some dust into the air, and approximately five young Lakota men with concealed weapons threw aside their blankets and fired their rifles at Troop K of the 7th.
 After this initial exchange, the firing became indiscriminate.

 Eyewitness accounts state that Black Coyote's gun went off when he was seized from behind by soldiers.
 Survivor Wasumaza, one of Big Foot's warriors who later changed his name to Dewey Beard, recalled Black Coyote was unable to hear.
-“If they had left him alone he was going to put his gun down where he should.
+"If they had left him alone he was going to put his gun down where he should.
 They grabbed him and spinned him in the east direction.
 He was still unconcerned even then.
-He hadn’t his gun pointed at anyone.
+He hadn't his gun pointed at anyone.
 His intention was to put that gun down.
 They came on and grabbed the gun that he was going to put down.
 Right after they spun him around there was the report of a gun, was quite loud.
-I couldn’t say that anyone was shot, but following that was a crash".
+I couldn't say that anyone was shot, but following that was a crash".
 Theodor Ragnar of the 7th Cavalry also stated that Black Coyote was deaf.
 In contrast, a Native American named Turning Hawk called Black Coyote "a crazy man, a young man of very bad influence, and in fact a nobody."